OksanaLebedeva/Lesson2/Markdown_instruction.md

-# Instruction for work with Markdown
+# Instruction of work with Markdown

 ## Text marking